sag-enhanced/docs/domains/customdomain.md

 If you set a password, we will remember it and you'll only need to provide the password the next time you **add the domain**.
-If you didn't set a password, or forgot it, you will need to re-done the DNS verification.
+If you didn't set a password, or forgot it, you will need to redo the DNS verification.